 In fact, I was often attending a homeschool conference which was really helpful for me to walk through different curriculum vendors and see what was offered.

-I was as excited as anyone to pull my rolling luggage along that giant hallway to see what was going to be my next homeschool year.
+Pulling my rolling luggage along that giant hallway to see what was going to be my next homeschool year?
+Exciting.

 So that’s how I approached it then.
 And boy did I put effort into it, just like you have.

-I had my coloured markers and my homeschool mama’s daytimer.
-I had every subject planned.
+I had my coloured markers and my Daytimer.
+Every subject was planned.
 I had a little notebook where I kept ideas.
-I still do, but I followed them.

 That would be the difference between then and now.
 I expected that if I wrote it down, I did it.
 Not so much anymore.
 I’m way more free-flowing now.